Test-Science/test-science-document-library/readme.md

 #### Testing the Website

-run `hugo server` in the folder will build and preview the website, then go to http://localhost:1313/ to see a local preview of the Test Science Documents Library.
+Running `hugo server` in the folder will build and preview the website.

+Then go to http://localhost:1313/ to see a local preview of the Test Science Documents Library.

-#### Publishing an update
+#### Publishing an update to Netlify

+Merge a change into the github repository, and the Netlify app will automatically rebuild the site and deploy it.